 Location.
-39° 41.754′ N, 79° 9.105′ W. Marker is in Granstville, Maryland, in Garrett County.
-Marker is on Main Street (Alternate U.S. 40) east of Dorsey Hotel Road, on the right when traveling west.
+39° 41.734′ N, 79° 10.453′ W. Marker is in Granstville, Maryland, in Garrett County.
+Marker is on National Pike (Alternate U.S. 40) west of Springs Road (Maryland Route 669), on the right when traveling west.
 Touch for map.
-Marker is at or near this postal address: 113 Main Street, Grantsville MD 21536, United States of America.
+Marker is in this post office area: Grantsville MD 21536, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 2 miles of this marker, measured as the crow flies.
 The Fuller-Baker House (about 600 feet away, measured in a direct line); The National Road (approx. 0.9 miles away); Grantsville (was approx. 0.9 miles Leo J. Beachy (approx. one mile away); Casselman Hotel (approx. 1.2 miles away).

 Additional keywords.
 Braddock's Road, National Road